cornellshakh/signal-ai/README.md

 ```

 This command will start all services in the background.
 You can now send commands to your bot's phone number via Signal.

-## Available Commands

-The bot supports the following commands:

-- `ping`: Responds with "Pong!".
-- `reply`: Replies to the previous message.
-- `attachment`: Sends an attachment.
-- `typing`: Simulates typing.
-- `triggered`: Responds to a specific trigger.
-- `regex_triggered`: Responds to a regex trigger.
-- `edit`: Edits the previous message.
-- `delete`: Deletes the previous message.
-- `receive_delete`: Receives a delete message.
-- `styles`: Demonstrates text styles.

-## Managing the Bot

-A collection of scripts are available in the `scripts/` directory to manage the application lifecycle.

-- `./scripts/start.sh`: Builds and starts the bot and all related services.
-- `./scripts/stop.sh`: Stops all running services.
-- `./scripts/restart.sh`: A convenient way to stop and then immediately start the services again.
-- `./scripts/logs.sh`: Tails the logs from all running services.
-Use `Ctrl+C` to exit.
-- `./scripts/status.sh`: Checks the current status of the Docker containers.
-- `./scripts/link.sh`: The one-time setup script to link your bot to a Signal account.

-## Development and Code Quality

-This project uses `ruff` for linting and formatting, and `mypy` for static type checking to ensure code quality.

-- `./scripts/check.sh`: Runs all checks (linting, formatting, and type checking) to verify the code.
-This is the same script that runs in the CI pipeline, so it's a good idea to run it before pushing your changes.
-- `./scripts/format.sh`: Automatically formats the code and fixes any auto-fixable linting issues.
-Run this script to easily clean up your code before committing.

 <details>
 <summary><h3>Advanced: Running with a Local Python Environment</h3></summary>